Leaflet: Do you look after someone?

 - Financial abuse when someone misuses or steals money or property.
 This includes scams and being pressurised into giving people money or paying for things.

 - Sexual abuse includes any sexual activity that someone does not agree to or cannot agree to.

 - Organisational abuse includes neglect and poor professional practice in a care setting, such as a hospital, care home, or in a person’s own home.

-- Self-neglect (when a person is unable and / or unwilling to care for themselves or allow others to do so)
+- Self-neglect is when a person is unable and / or unwilling to care for themselves or allow others to do so.

-- Modern Slavery (this can take many forms including but not limited to slavery, sexual exploitation, forced labour, domestic servitude)
+- Modern slavery can take many forms including, but not limited to, slavery, sexual exploitation, forced labour or domestic servitude.

 - Discriminatory abuse occurs when people are harassed, insulted or treated badly because of age, culture, mental health needs, disability, gender, race, sexual orientation or religion or belief.